 This textbook covers a lot of content, especially when compared to those for first and second grade.
 However, it is well organized and focused on teaching geography and cultures.

-Heritage Studies 4, third edition
+Our United States, Heritage Studies 4, fourth edition

 Heritage Studies 5, fourth edition